MTV Classic (Australia)

-On 1 April 2016 the channel closed, but was ultimately revived on 27 February 2017 on the Fetch TV platform.
+On 1 April 2016 the channel closed in Australia and New Zealand but continued to air in Latin America and Brazil.
+The channel was ultimately revived on 27 February 2017 on the Fetch TV platform.
 It was later revived on Sky in December that year, and was relaunched on 1 July 2020 on Foxtel, replacing MAX.

+The channel was replaced by MTV 80s in New Zealand on 1 July 2020, followed by Australia on 1 August 2023.

 History

 As VH1

 The channel first aired on Sunday 14 March 2004 when Foxtel launched its digital product and then on Austar and Optus shortly after.
 In April 2006, Australian pay TV newcomer, SelecTV also began to carry VH1.
 In 2008 it began carriage on TransACT and Neighbourhood Cable.
 The channel although Australian run, mainly showed programming for the US and the UK with programs such as The Fabulous Life of... and the celebrity based documentary Driven.

 The VH1 Website officially launched on 3 August 2006.
 The website somewhat followed the format of the MTV Australia website.
 It contained a news section, competitions, features, info on new acts and more.
 It also has details on shows like Can't Get a Date.
 The website also provided an e-newsletter.
 The website was closed down in April 2007 for maintenance and was offline until November.
 In mid August 2009 the site was expanded from a single page to a mini-site on the MTV website.

 On 25 November 2006 VH1 presented Australia's Favourite Lyric which presented a long list of songs on the VH1 website for viewers and industry members to vote.
 When the votes closed the list was made into a top 100 countdown and INXS took out the top spot with their song Never Tear Us Apart.

 Unlike sister channel MTV, the channel still aired a majority of music programming, with VH1 produced entertainment programming shown on MTV or other channels.